kleidinc/master_iced_book/src/iced_widgets/stack.md

-# stack
+# stack!

-Once you need to show windows, forms or modals on top of your parent screen, you will need to use the `stack` widget.
+Once you need to show windows, forms or modals on top of your parent screen, you will need to use the [`stack!` macro](https://docs.iced.rs/iced/widget/macro.stack.html).

-As, the name implies, stack, stacks a child over a parent.
+As, the name implies, stack, stacks children over an underlying parent.

 **Note: Throughout the book I use screen, modal as synonyms.
 Iced lingo uses modal.**